Little Rock Dog Bite Lawyer

 In addition to criminal charges, a dog owner can be held liable for a dog bite or attack in a civil lawsuit.
 While criminal liability will punish a dog owner, and a criminal conviction may also provide restitution for the victim, it may be even more important to file a civil complaint against the dog owner so you can seek other compensation for your damages.

 Under a civil lawsuit, you may be able to recover compensation for:

 - Lost wages and loss of earning capacity

 - Pain and suffering

 Getting the assistance of an experienced Little Rock dog bite lawyer is key to a successful dog bite liability claim.
 At Pfeifer Law Firm, we are here to help.

 Getting Skilled Legal Guidance

 While most of us generally ascribe to dogs as “man’s best friend,” we understand that not all encounters with dogs are friendly or safe ones.
-If you or a family member has been injured by a dog bite or attack, get the advice and guidance of our Little Rock dog bite attorneys at the Pfeifer Law Firm.
-Contact us at (501) 374-4440 or through our online contact page to schedule a no-cost consultation.
+If you or a family member has been injured by a dog bite or attack, get the advice and guidance of our Little Rock dog bite lawyer at the Pfeifer Law Firm.
+Contact us or through our online contact page to schedule a no-cost consultation.